joshuadavidnelson/disable-blog/readme.txt

 2. **I want to delete my posts and comments.** Deactivate the plugin, delete your posts (which will delete related comments), and delete any tags or categories you might want to remove as well.
 Then reactivate the plugin to hide everything.

 == Changelog ==

+= 0.4.2 =
+* Disable the REST API for 'post' post type.
+Props to @shawnhooper.

 = 0.4.1 =
 * Fix unintended redirect for custom admin pages under tools.php.
 Props to @greatislander for the catch.